Chipolo launches new trackers to pair with Android's Find My Device

 Two new types of trackers are coming for Android phones from Chipolo, shortly after Google announced a significant update to Android’s ‘Find My Device’ feature at Google I/O. They’re available for preorder and will begin shipping in July.

-The first tracker, called Chipolo ‘One Point,’ is small, about the size of a toonie.
-It comes with a hole so that it can be attached easily to car keys and straps, but you could also just place it in whatever you wanted to track, like a bag.
+The first tracker, called Chipolo ‘One Point,’ is small and about the size of a toonie.
+It comes with a hole so that it can be attached easily to car keys and straps, but you could also place it in whatever you want to track, like a bag.

 The second tracker, called Chipolo ‘Card Point,’ is the size of your average credit card.
 There are no holes in it, but the size makes it convenient for wallets.